- Basic Policy

 - Initiatives to Promote the Use of Paid Leave

 - Supporting the Workstyles of Employees Currently Raising Children

 - Supporting Workstyles for Employees Caring for Family Members

 - Application System to Request the Place of Work

 Sumitomo Forestry recognizes employees' diverse work styles and strives to create a workplace where they can be motivated in their jobs, and still enjoy fulfilling private lives.
-Reflecting these aims, the Company has worked on such initiatives as providing childcare and family care programs, promoting greater participation by women, and reducing overtime.
+Reflecting these aims, the Company has worked on such initiatives as providing childcare and family care programs, and reducing overtime.